When to apply

 On the application form you may choose to either (i) state a college preference or (ii) indicate that you have no college preference, in which case a college will be selected on your behalf.
 You will not be able to amend your choice after submitting your application.
 Whether or not you state a college preference will not affect how the department assesses your application.

 All applications require supporting materials to be submitted with the completed application form.
 The supporting materials required for this course are:

-Further information about the supporting materials can be found in the entry requirements section of our course pages in the Graduate Studies Prospectus.
+Further information about the supporting materials can be found in the entry requirements section of the MSt in International Human Rights Law course pages on the University of Oxford Graduate Admissions website.
 Please note that writing samples of your work are not required (eg. publications, reports, dissertation chapters) and will not be considered in the selection process.

-If English is not your first language you will also have to supply evidence of your language competency.
-Please see www.graduate.ox.ac.uk/englishproficiency for further information.
+If English is not your first language you will also have to demonstate your English language proficiency at the University’s higher level.
+Please see the Application Guide for further information.

 Submitting your application

-You must submit your completed online application by one of the application deadlines.
-These deadlines are strictly enforced and your application and all supporting materials, including references, must be received by the deadline in order to be considered.
+You must submit your completed online application by the deadline.
+The deadline is strictly enforced and your application and all supporting materials, including references, must be received by the deadline in order to be considered.
 Further information about submitting your application can be found in the Application Guide.